-- 10. For Nurtec ODT for the prevention of migraine, has a documented history of therapeutic failure, contraindication, or intolerance to the preferred CGRP monoclonal antibodies (mAbs) approved or medically accepted for the member's indication; AND - 11.
-For a non-preferred Migraine Prevention Agent, has a documented history of therapeutic failure, contraindication, or intolerance to the preferred Migraine Prevention Agents approved or medically accepted for the member's diagnosis.
-See the Preferred Drug List (PDL) for the list of preferred Migraine Prevention Agents at: https://papdl.com/preferred-drug-list; AND - 12.
-If a prescription for a Migraine Prevention Agent is in a quantity that exceeds the quantity limit, the determination of whether the prescription is medically necessary will also take into account the guidelines set forth in PA.CP.PMN.59 Quantity Limit Override renewal of a prior authorization for a Migraine Prevention Agent that was previously approved will take into account whether the member:
+- 10. For a preferred gepant for the prevention of migraine, has a documented history of therapeutic failure of or a contraindication or an intolerance to the preferred CGRP monoclonal antibodies (mAbs) approved or medically accepted for the member's indication; AND - 11.
+For a non-preferred Migraine Prevention Agent, has a documented history of therapeutic failure of or a contraindication or an intolerance to the preferred Migraine Prevention Agents approved or medically accepted for the member's diagnosis or indication; AND See the Preferred Drug List (PDL) for the list of preferred Migraine Prevention Agents at: https://papdl.com/preferred-drug-list; - 12.
+If a prescription for a Migraine Prevention Agent is for a quantity that exceeds the quantity limit, the determination of whether the prescription is medically necessary will also take into account the guidelines set forth in PA.CP.PMN.59 Quantity Limit Override